16 Points-friendly recipes to make with your kids

 - Measure and mix ingredients.

 - Use a grater.

 - Set out dishes and glasses.

 Kids ages 10 and up can do any of the above, plus:

 - Anything an adult can do (with supervision as needed).

 Choosing the right recipes

 When inviting pint-sized sous-chefs to tie on their aprons and step up to the kitchen counter, familiar menu items are often met with the most enthusiasm.
 But that doesn't mean it's your job to pick family favorites.
-“My children love when we have themed dinners and they are in charge of creating the menu,” says registered dietitian and WW recipe editor Leslie Fink, MS. Some of their most beloved choices include family pizza night, DIY Greek grain bowls, and Mexican tacos complete with homemade guacamole and creamy black beans.
+“My children love when we have themed dinners and they are in charge of creating the menu,” says registered dietitian and WeightWatchers recipe editor Leslie Fink, MS. Some of their most beloved choices include family pizza night, DIY Greek grain bowls, and Mexican tacos complete with homemade guacamole and creamy black beans.

 In case you're catering to picky palates, “look for recipes that encourage personalization such as make-your-own fajitas,” Fink says.
 “This way everyone can adjust the toppings and fillings to their own taste.”